 Observe the test progression

-Which of the test steps is currently active during the test execution, is marked in colors inside
+Which of the test steps is currently active whilst testing, is highlighted with colors inside the step list.

-TPT communicates with driver via acoustic messages, screen dialogs, or via the TPT-Dashboard.
+TPT communicates with driver via acoustic messages, screen dialogs, or via the Dashboard by PikeTec.

 Communication with the vehicle